warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

    </Tabs>

 ### Option 2.
 Connect to Chiado

+To deploy a WASM contract on [Chiado testnet](/operate-a-node/chiado-testnet/chiado-overview), you need to install its binary and fund your key, as shown in the following steps:

 1. If you haven't yet, [install Go](https://golang.org/doc/install) 1.22.3 or later and [just](https://github.com/casey/just) 1.34.0 or later.